bluemarblepayroll/db_fuel/README.md

 Refer to the [Burner](https://github.com/bluemarblepayroll/burner) library for more specific information on how Burner works.
 This section will just focus on what this library directly adds.

+### ActiveRecord Jobs

+* **db_fuel/active_record/insert** [table_name, attributes, debug, primary_key, register, separator, timestamps]: This job can take the objects in a register and insert them into a database table.
+Attributes defines which object properties to convert to SQL.
+Refer to the class and constructor specification for more detail.

+### Dbee Jobs

 * **db_fuel/dbee/query** [model, query, register]:  Pass in a [Dbee](https://github.com/bluemarblepayroll/dbee) model and query and store the results in the specified register.
 Refer to the [Dbee](https://github.com/bluemarblepayroll/dbee) library directly on how to craft a model or query.
 * **db_fuel/dbee/range** [key, key_path, model, query, register, separator]: Similar to `db_fuel/dbee/query` with the addition of being able to grab a list of values from the register to use as a Dbee EQUALS/IN filter.
 This helps to dynamically limit the resulting record set.
 The key is used to specify where to grab the list of values, while the key_path will be used to craft the [Dbee equal's filter](https://github.com/bluemarblepayroll/dbee/blob/master/lib/dbee/query/filters/equals.rb).
 Separator is exposed in case nested object support is necessary.